 |Drop-down menu item||Action results|

 |Advanced Project Settings||Select this item to open the Package Manager project settings, where you can:

 - Add, edit and remove scoped registries in your project.

-- Show preview packages when browsing the Unity Registry.
+- Show pre-release packages when browsing the Unity Registry.

 - See which packages are installed as dependencies of another installed package (indirect dependenciesAn indirect, or transitive dependency occurs when your project requests a package which itself “depends on” another package.
 For example, if your project depends on the